Inventory Tracking Guide

 Sometimes brands don’t order enough and end up with out-of-stock signs (and increasing delays across the supply chain to get the next batch).
 Other times, brands order too much upfront and can never sell through their product (or have to mark their prices down or run a flash sale).

-Of course, you need to take your manufacturer’s minimum order quantity (MOQ) into account, for example, if they require you to order at least 5,000, 10,000, 20,000, etc. units at a time, but inventory tracking goes hand-in-hand with forecasting to map out supply and demand.
+Of course, you need to take your manufacturer’s minimum order quantity (MOQ) into account, e.g., if they require you to order at least 5,000, 10,000, 20,000, etc. units at a time, but inventory tracking goes hand-in-hand with forecasting to map out supply and demand.

 3. Know which products to retire and when to expand your range